Chippewa / Ojibwe History

 * Chippewas of Georgina Island.

 The Michigan Legislature passed HB 4854 designating Manoomin (wild rice) the State Native Grain in November 2023.
-Michigan has lost the vast majority of it's rice beds and it working to reverse the loss for it's tribes.
+Michigan has lost the vast majority of it's rice beds and is working to reverse the loss for it's tribes.

 © Harvey Inlet FN